kiwix/kiwix-apple-custom/CONTRIBUTION.md

 ## Enforced language?
 If we use enforcing a language for a brand, what that really means is: we cannot use any of the localization folders contained in the main (kiwix/apple) repo, instead we need to make a copy of a single language folder, eg: `de.lproj` and place it into the custom folder eg: `/custom/dwds/de.lproj` and include only that in the project.

 (Note: only including / excluding does not work as the references to those language folders in the final Xcode project file will mess up.
-So we need a copy of the folder, and only this way it works as expected.)
+So we need a copy of the enforced lang folder in the custom apps folder, and only this way it works as expected.)

 An extra step is required here, we also need to set the DEVELOPMENT_LANGUAGE to this value (eg. "de").